-What is a DUI plea bargain?
+What is a DUI plea bargain

-For example, some DUI cases in some jurisdictions can be plead down to reckless driving, which carries a less severe penalty than a DUI conviction.
+For example, some DUI cases in some jurisdictions can plead down to reckless driving, which carries a less severe penalty than a DUI conviction.
 For people who do not want to take a gamble, a DUI plea bargain is an attractive alternative to the risks that losing at trial may impose.

-When are plea bargains available in DUI cases?
+When are plea bargains available in DUI cases

 Most states do not have rules that dictate the time during which plea bargains are negotiable.
 However, some courts do set limits as to when they will entertain or accept plea bargains in DUI cases.
-Most judges in most states have the ability to reject or refuse to accept any plea bargain.
+Most Judge's in most states have the ability to reject or refuse to accept any plea bargain.
 Some states, Oregon for example, actually have laws that prohibit plea bargaining in DUI cases.
 This is, however, more the exception than the rule.

-How are DUI plea bargains obtained?
+How are DUI plea bargains obtained

 Some DUI prosecutors include an initial plea offer when they send the police report to the DUI defense lawyer.
 Waiting for at least a month into the case to make sure that a complete background check can be done to discover any prior convictions or arrests that might impact the type of plea bargain they offer.
 The initial plea offer is often times far from the best offer available.

-When do plea offers expire in DUI cases?
+When do plea offers expire in DUI cases

 A plea bargain expiration date can turn into a game of chicken.
 Most prosecutors would rather resolve your DUI case through a plea bargain.
 This is especially true when your attorney knows they are up against a good prosecutor.
 Letting a plea expiration date pass could result in the prosecutor coming back to the table and sweetening the deal.
 Of course, it could have the opposite effect as well.

-What can a plea bargain in a DUI case accomplish?
+What can a plea bargain in a DUI case accomplish

 The answer to this question depends, largely, on what state your case is in.
-A plea agreement depends on the particular circumstances and jurisdiction.
+A plea bargain agreement depends on the particular circumstances and jurisdiction.
 Some states have mandatory minimum punishments.
-The existence of sentence enhancement factors present in your case may prevent a plea agreement from being available to you.
+The existence of sentence enhancement factors present in your case may prevent a plea bargain agreement from being available to you.